Former German nobility in the Nazi Party: Grand Duchy of Baden

 Grand Duke Frederick II abdicated on 22 November 1918, during the German Revolution of 1918–19 which resulted in the abolition of the Grand Duchy.
-After his death in 1928, the headship of the house was transferred over to his great uncles grandson, Prince Maximilian of Baden.
+After his death in 1928, the headship of the house was transferred over to his great uncle's grandson, Prince Maximilian of Baden.
 His successor Prince Maximilian, was the Chancellor of Germany and Minister President of Prussia, and the chief negotiator of the Kaiserreich abdication.
 Prince Max was married to Princess Marie Louise of Hanover, eldest daughter of Ernest Augustus II and Thyra of Denmark.
 Prince Max's son Prince Berthold of Baden married Princess Theodora, daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg.
-As such, Prince Berthold was brother-in-law to Prince Philip, Duke of Edinburgh and eventually Elizabeth II.
-In 1920 with Kurt Hahn, Prince Max established the Schule Schloss Salem school attended by Prince Philip.
-Kurt Hahn also founded Gordonstoun in Scotland attended by Philips heir, Prince Charles.
+As such, Prince Berthold was brother-in-law to Prince Philip, Duke of Edinburgh, and eventually Elizabeth II.
+In 1920, with Kurt Hahn, Prince Max established the Schule Schloss Salem school attended by Prince Philip.
+Kurt Hahn also founded Gordonstoun, in Scotland, which was attended by Philip's heir, Prince Charles.